ela60/First-TypeScript-Task/README.md

-# any – The Escape Hatch
+# any unknown never – The Escape Hatch

 🔹The any type disables all type checking for a variable.
 When you use any, you're telling TypeScript to trust you and not complain, even if your code might lead to runtime errors.

 ts